-- Make notes as soon as possible (preferably within an hour of being told), writing down exactly what the child said, write what you said in reply to the child, when he/she said it and what was happening immediately beforehand (e.g. description of activity).
-Record dates and times of these events and when you made the record.
-Keep all hand written notes securely, even if these have been typed subsequently. - Report your discussion as soon as possible to the Safeguarding Co-ordinator.
+- Make notes as soon as possible (preferably within an hour of being told), This needs to be documented on 'MyConcern Safeguarding Software | The Safeguarding Company'.
+Recorddates and times of these events and when you made the record.
+Keep all hand writtennotes securely, even if these have been typed subsequently. - 2 Report your discussion as soon as possible to the Safeguarding Co-ordinator.
 If the latter is implicated report to the Deputy Co-ordinator.
 If both are implicated, report to THIRTYONE:EIGHT or to local safeguarding children's board if preferred. - You should not discuss your suspicions or allegations with anyone other than those nominated in the above point.
-Do not discuss with anyone on social media (both within and outside of the church). - Once a child has talked about abuse the worker/co-ordinator should consider whether or not it is safe for a child to return home to a potentially abusive situation.
-On rare occasions it might be necessary to take immediate action to contact local safeguarding children's board and/or police to discuss putting into effect safety measures for the child so that they do not return home.
+Do not discuss with anyone on social media (both within and outside of the church).

+Once a child has talked about abuse the worker/co-ordinator should consider whether ornot it is safe for a child to return home to a potentially abusive situation.
+On rare occasions it might be necessary to take immediate action to contact local safeguardingchildren's board and/or police to discuss putting into effect safety measures for the childso that they do not return home.
+If a disclosure is made during our Sunday morning kid's work the kids worker needs to notify their Team Leader that will report this using 'MyConcern Safeguarding Software | The Safeguarding Company' and this will notify the Safeguarding Coordinators of the conern.
+In the event this concern places a child at risk of significant harm the Team leader is to report this directly to the above named person.